 NORTHERN EXPOSURE FOR LESS

-Iceland is one of the world's hottest travel destinations right now, though visiting this beautiful country can get expensive -- that is, unless you know what you're doing.
+People love visiting Iceland, though spending time in this beautiful country can get expensive — that is, unless you know what you're doing.
 Thanks to discounted flights and inexpensive accommodations, thrifty transportation options, and frugal food finds, there are plenty of affordable ways to explore the Nordic island nation known for its Northern Lights.
 Find out how to experience the otherworldly landscapes and rich culture of Iceland on a budget with these tips.

 WHEN TO VISIT ICELAND